awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

      + <a name="cli-sources-reportbuildstatus"></a>*reportBuildStatus*: Optional value\.
 Specifies whether to send your source provider the status of a build's start and completion\.
 If you set this with a source provider other than GitHub, GitHub Enterprise, or Bitbucket, an invalidInputException is thrown\.
      + <a name="cli-sources-gitsubmodulesconfig"></a>*gitSubmodulesConfig*: Optional value\.
 Information about the Git submodules configuration\.
 Used with CodeCommit, GitHub, GitHub Enterprise, and Bitbucket only\.
 Set `fetchSubmodules` to true if you want to include the Git submodules in your repository\.
 Git submodules that are included must be configured as HTTPS\.
      + <a name="cli-sources-insecuressl"></a>*InsecureSsl*: Optional value\.
 Used with GitHub Enterprise only\.
 Set this value to `true` to ignore SSL warnings while connecting to your GitHub Enterprise project repository\.
 The default value is `false`\. *InsecureSsl* should be used for testing purposes only\.
 It should not be used in a production environment\.
+   + <a name="cli-sourceversion"></a> *source\-version*: Optional value\.
+A version of the build input to be built for this project\.
+If not specified, the latest version is used\.
+If specified, it must be one of:
+     +  For CodeCommit: the commit ID to use\.
+     +  For GitHub: the commit ID, pull request ID, branch name, or tag name that corresponds to the version of the source code you want to build\.
+If a pull request ID is specified, it must use the format `pr/pull-request-ID` \(for example `pr/25`\)\.
+If a branch name is specified, the branch's HEAD commit ID is used\.
+If not specified, the default branch's HEAD commit ID is used\.
+     +  For Bitbucket: the commit ID, branch name, or tag name that corresponds to the version of the source code you want to build\.
+If a branch name is specified, the branch's HEAD commit ID is used\.
+If not specified, the default branch's HEAD commit ID is used\.
+     +  For Amazon Simple Storage Service \(Amazon S3\): the version ID of the object that represents the build input ZIP file to use\.

+      If `sourceVersion` is specified at the build level, then that version takes precedence over this `sourceVersion` \(at the project level\)\.
+For more information, see [Source Version Sample with CodeBuild](sample-source-version.md)\.
+   + <a name="cli-secondarysourceversions"></a> *secondarySourceVersions*: Optional value\.
+An array of `projectSourceVersion` objects\.
+If `secondarySourceVersions` is specified at the build level, then they take precedence over this\.
+     +  *secondary\-source\-identifier*: An identifier for a source in the build project\.
+     +  *secondary\-source\-version*: A `sourceVersion` object\.
    + <a name="cli-artifacts"></a>For the required `artifacts` object, information about this build project's output artifact settings\.
 After you add an `artifacts` object, you can add up to 12 more artifacts using the [CodeBuild secondaryArtifacts object](#cli-secondary-artifacts)\.
 These settings include the following: <a name="cli-artifacts-type"></a>
      + *artifacts\-type*: Required value\.
 The type of build output artifact\.
 Valid values include `CODEPIPELINE`, `NO_ARTIFACTS`, and `S3`\.
      + <a name="cli-artifacts-location"></a>*artifacts\-location*: Required value \(unless you set *artifacts\-type* to `CODEPIPELINE` or `NO_ARTIFACTS`\)\.
 The location of the build output artifact: